-In 2019, the value of UK imports exceeded US$692.5 billion according to Statista.
+Imports into the UK continue to grow In 2022, the value of UK imports exceeded USD $645.8bn, according to official figures.
 Importing is big business and there are several options to be considered when importing into the UK.

 Whatever option is chosen a considered approach is necessary as transportation costs can be a large percentage of your import budget.
 Any mistakes when importing goods into the UK can become very costly and time-consuming.